BasicWolf/archived-kaylee/doc/tutorial/server_side.rst

           raise InvalidResultError(data, '"pi" key was not found')

-And finally, :py:meth:`Project.store_results` - the method which stores the distributed computation results and determines whether all required data is collected and the application is completed::
+And finally, :py:meth:`Project.store_result` - the method which stores the distributed computation results and determines whether all required data is collected and the application is completed::